Chromatic polynomials of graphs from Kac-Moody algebras: Introduction

 \begin{proposition} For all $\pi \in \bl$, $\mob(\zhat,\pi) = (-1)^{l - |\pi|} \,\mult \pi$. \end{proposition} Thus, the absolute value of the M\"{o}bius function is a product of certain root multiplicities of $\kma$.
+This provides an interesting Lie algebraic interpretation of the M\"{o}bius function.

 Now, root multiplicities are themselves quite mysterious in general (except when $\kma$ is of finite or affine type), and it is natural to wonder if this interpretation sheds any further light on the chromatic polynomial.
 However, an important property of root multiplicities is that they satisfy the so-called {\em Peterson recurrence} (see section \ref{three} below).
-This, together with theorem \ref{pkost}, allows us to find a new realization of the chromatic polynomial, as a weighted generating function of paths in the bond lattice.
+This, together with Theorem \ref{pkost}, allows us to find a new realization of the chromatic polynomial, as a weighted generating function of paths in the bond lattice.

 In order to describe this realization more precisely, we require some definitions.
 For a subset $S$ of $\sr$, let $\ed(S)$ denote the number of edges in the subgraph induced by $S$ (i.e., the number of edges of $\mcg$ both of whose ends are in $S$).
 Given $\pi \in \bl$, let $d(\pi)$ denote the number of non-singleton subsets in the partition $\pi$, i.e., if $\pi = \{S_1, S_2, \cdots, S_k\}$, then